umwrit350sp17/Team1/Team_Docs/TeamCharter.md

   3. I also hope to become more comfortable with using GitHub as a collaborative platform, because I see myself using it for future projects.

 * Jessica
+  1. I hope to obtain a better undertstanding on how Github and Slack work
+  2. I want to improve my communication skills as a collaborative partner
+  3. I will work with my team memberes to collaboratively produce a final product that is well written, well prepared and free of grammatical errors.

 ## Individual Commitment: